nmharmon8/StockMarketGAN/README.md

 ![Distribution_of_Positive_Predictions.png]({{site.baseurl}}/media/Distribution_of_Positive_Predictions.png)

 If we look at the overall distribution of the returns of all positive predictions, it still apperss skewed toward negatiev returns.
 The mean return for all posstive predition end up being -0.18 a small negitive return.

+After some analysis of the predictions, it appears that the model will almost always predict that a stock coming into earning is going to gain.
+This is likely due to the sampling technique.
+The majority of the samples of a stock gaining 10% in 10 days surrounds the earnings call.
+Since the data is undersampled the vast majority of the earning calls the Random Forests see are earning calls that gained 10% over the proceeding 10 days, biasing the model to predict that all earning calls will make 10%.
+Possibly using a different sampling technique could solve this, such as oversampling stocks that performed very badly over 10 days.
+It is interesting that the model can identify when an earnings call is approaching just based on the
+BiGAN features leaned from Open, High, Low, Close  and Volume.

+Aditional improvement could be made to the model.
+Currently, missing days are not explicitly taken into account.
+The model was tested using linear interpolation over missing days including weekends, but that hurt the overall performance of the model.
+It might be better to only interpolate over missing trading days rather than weekend and holidays.